ShashankSaini203/LIMS-WebApp/README.md

   - POST /UpdateTechnician
   - DELETE /DeleteTechnician (expects parameters as model)

-Note: Some controllers use custom routes or default controller routing.
-Check `LIMS.WebAPI/Controllers` for exact signatures.

 ## Database
 - EF Core migrations are in `LIMS.Infrastructure/Migrations`.
 - A SQLite DB (`LIMS.db`) is included under `LIMS.Infrastructure/Database/SQLiteDB` for convenience.